 Include an RSNE in the second Authentication frame to indicate the AKM and pairwise cipher indicated in the first Authentication frame.

-If a PMKSA is identified , include the PMKID corresponding to the PMKSA in the RSNE.
+If a PMKSA is identified via a PMKID in the RSNE in the first Authentication frame(#708), the responder shall(#281) include the PMKID corresponding to the PMKSA in the RSNE.

-Otherwise, does not include any PMKID in the RSNE.
+Otherwise, the responder shall(#281) not include any PMKID in the RSNE.

 Not include an AKM Suite Selector element in the second Authentication frame.